What is Therapy?

 at most sessions.

-Here for all of you.
+Care for all of you.

-What is Psychodynamic Psychotherapy: Psychotherapy for the Soul
+Psychodynamic Psychotherapy: Psychotherapy for the Soul

 Psychodynamic psychotherapy is a form of treatment that focuses on exploring the unconscious mind, emotional experiences, and early life relationships to gain insight into current psychological issues.
 It aims to uncover deep-seated patterns and unresolved conflicts that influence behaviors, thoughts, and emotions.